aclu-national/elections-api/README.md

 __Optional arguments__
 * `scores` - congressional legislator score filter, defaults to `voted`.
 Set to `all` to get all scores, including those where the legislators did not vote.
 Only applies to `/pip` and `/pip_congress`.

+### Congress scores endpoint

+You can retrieve a list of the congressional scores at the endpoint:

+* `/congress_scores`

 ## Dependencies